Nikulin-V/FooDate-old/README.md

 ## FooDate web application

-FooDate is not just a web application, it is your opportunity to reduce food costs and will help in the fight against world hunger.
+FooDate is not just a web application, it is your opportunity to reduce food costs and to help in the fight against world hunger.

 Every year in the world, almost 1 billion tons of food is sent to waste.